 In other words, what teachers encounter during a PD session should somehow connect with their everyday interactions with students.
 It should also enhance what they’re doing on a day-to-day basis.
 Anything less than that is justifiably viewed as just another thing for teachers to do.
 Quite frankly, we believe they already have plenty on their plates.

 We choose to view PD not as a final product but to an end.
 As one piece of the puzzle that hopefully leads to success for every student.
 We insist that well-designed and properly implemented PD must be considered an essential component of a more extensive teaching and learning system.

 And at the heart of that system must lie a deep-seated desire to support students as they develop the knowledge, skills, and competencies they need to thrive in the 21st century.
 Any system that does not have the wellbeing and continued growth of its students as its primary motivation is destined to fail.

 As for the “how” of SRPC® Training, we use the best practices approach.
 We define best practices as a “procedure that has been shown by research and experience to produce optimal results, and that is established or proposed as a standard suitable for widespread adoption.”
 We help great programs communicate effectively and work seamlessly together using our professional development templates.

 We stand by our training methods because they’re based on researched methods, that work, and they’re easily shared with others.
 While other PD companies are content to throw everything at the wall and hope something sticks, we choose to trust the methods that have produced positive results for teachers and students.

 The Think BIG & be SMART 4R students© training

 Our PD training is called “Think BIG & be SMART 4R students.”
-It is a common sense and social justice-based approach to giving teachers the tools they need to develop positive relationships with students.
+It is a student-centered and restorative justice-based approach to giving teachers the tools they need to develop positive relationships with students.
 At its core are these fundamental beliefs: